EasifyDev/easify-wc-plugin-v4.x/readme.txt

 * Initial release for Easify V4.x.

 == Upgrade Notice ==
-= 4.9 =
+= 4.10 =
-* This update adds support for multiple product images to be uploaded from Easify and also enables WooCommerce to display 'Out of Stock' when product stock level is zero.
+* Fixed issue with multiple image uploads when images are stored in local file system on Easify Server.